powsybl/powsybl.github.io/docs/user_stories/capacity_calculation_rsc.md

 <br />

 <img src="./images/Compute_LF.svg" style="vertical-align: bottom"/>
 Then, flows are computed with a load flow simulator.
-In this tutorial, we use Hades2, which is a non open source software, but available in a freeware mode for experimental purposes.
+Since there is no fully functional open source load flow simulator integrated to powsybl for the time being, we use Hades2 for the purpose of the tutorial, which is a non open source software, but available in a freeware mode for experimental purposes.
 For more details, please visit this [page](https://rte-france.github.io/hades2/features/loadflow.html) to learn about Hades2.
 A `LoadFlow` object is created by an implementation of a `LoadFlowFactory` (here a `Hades2Factory` in fact), which needs as input arguments an on-memory network and a computation manager `computationManager` (here defined locally by default).

 ```java
 ComputationManager computationManager = LocalComputationManager.getDefault();